istvanmarton/L-norms_BruteForce/README.md

 ### calc_Statistics.m

 The Octave script 'calc_Statistics.m' can postprocess the 'proc_thread_...' files to generate the statistics of the execution times.
+We need to mention that the current version of the code assumes decimal point, namely that the elapsed time is written out by the 'time' command as %dm%d.%ds, where %d means integer.
+In comment, we provide instructions on how to modify the code to run with decimal commas.
 The following variables must be defined in this script:
  1. 'subdir' should be defined as empty if the Octave script can be found in the same directory as the 'proc_thread_...' files.
 In case the Octave script is in one directory and the 'proc_thread_...' files can be found in a subfolder of that directory, 'subdir' should be the name of this subfolder.
  2. 'order' refers to the order of the L norm for which the calculations were performed.
  3. 'threads' must be the same as in the shell script 'time_order_1.sh'.